 The Bass Derby will continue to be conducted as normal, but fish which are caught and released will be as eligible for the award as those which are brought in and weighed.
-Individuals who catch and release notable fish, but which are nonetheless too small for the award, will be encouraged to record their catches in the fish register located in each dining room.
+Individuals who catch and release notable fish, but which are nonetheless too small for the award, will be encouraged to record their catches in the fish register located in each dining hall.
 RDC will make available measuring tapes to calculate fish weight for those who would like to participate in the catch and release program.
 Here is a simple formula you can use while out on the water to determine the approximate weight of a fish:

-(Length X Girth) / 1,200 = Weight in Pounds
+(Length2 X Girth) / 1,200 = Weight in Pounds

 For a complete listing of New Hampshire State rules and regulations read the booklet entitled "New Hampshire Freshwater Fishing Digest" and the information in the "New Hampshire Boating and Fishing Public Access Map."
-Both the booklet and map can be found in your guest information manual or at either camp office.
+Both the booklet and map can be found in your guest information manual or at either Camp Office.

 Very Important: If you do harvest a fish from the lake, be sure that it is a legal catch and please take no more than one fish per family during your stay.
-Studies conducted by the Division of Public Health Services indicate that some freshwater fish in New Hampshire contain varying levels of mercury and pose a potential health risk.
-Because of this, Public Health established the following fish consumption guidelines:
+Studies conducted by the Division of Public Health Services indicate that some freshwater fish in New Hampshire contain varying levels of mercury, polychlorinated biphenyls (PCB) and dioxins.
+These chemicals have been shown to cause a variety of harmful health effects.
+Because of this, Public Health established the following fish consumption guidelines for Squam Lake:

-- Women of childbearing age and young children are encouraged not to eat more than one meal of freshwater fish per month.
-Mercury adversely affects the central nervous system in young children and unborn babies. - All other people are recommended to limit their consumption of freshwater fish to no more than four meals per month.
+- Women of childbearing age and young children are encouraged not to eat more than four meals per year of yellow perch and only one meal of other freshwater fish per year. - All other people are recommended to limit their consumption of yellow perch to one meal per month and three meals per year of other freshwater fish.